-So here are a few of my favorite pieces.
+Keep scrolling if you want the traditional writer’s bio stuff.
+But if you’re curious about my writing, I’d much rather you read a few of my favorite pieces.
 My selection criteria: I had to like the way the story came out, and I had to be able to easily find it online.
-They’re not in any particular order.
+They’re not in any particular order, although it’s vaguely chronological.
 And in several instances, I used my working title for the piece, not the one the publication gave it.

 - A Mule’s Errand: Visiting Kalaupapa Settlement, less sensitively known as “the leper colony,” in Hawaii.
 On the back of a mule named Koa who really, really didn’t like me.
 [Out Aloha]